What Does the Bible Say About Ramadan?

 10. Psalm 109:4 – Despite being attacked by others, the psalmist turns to prayer, demonstrating devotion in the face of adversity.

-See also What Does the Bible Say About Drinking?
+See also What Does the Bible Say About Condemning Others?

 While the Bible does not specifically mention Ramadan, its teachings on fasting, prayer, and devotion share similarities with the practices observed during this Islamic holy month.
 The Bible emphasizes these disciplines as means to deepen one’s relationship with God, to cultivate a spirit of humility, and to strengthen one’s faith.